How to legally protect a business idea

 Register your intellectual property portfolio

 The first step to legally protect a business idea is fairly straightforward: you want to register ownership of your intellectual property.
 Intellectual property refers to the ownership of intellectual creations, ideas, and concepts.
-Common examples of business IP include brand logos and names, inventions, product design, and more.
+Common examples of business IP include brand logos and names, inventions, and product designs.

-While copyright actually applies automatically to the creator, it’s still a good idea to get it registered in order to best protect your copyright content.
+While copyright applies automatically to the creator, it’s still a good idea to get it registered to best protect your copyrighted content.
 This will create a record and make it easier to prove your ownership of creations if you have to take down an infringement.

 Trademarks protect the content and ideas that help customers distinguish your brand from others.
 Common business trademark examples include brand names, logos, slogans, and particular product packaging and/or design.